radekrudak/pbm-pgm-ppm-file-lib/README.md

 # pbm-pgm-ppm-file-lib

 Library for saving pgm and pbm files.
 Avalible for python and C.
-C version saves in raw version of file format.
-Python in plain text version.
+C version can save in raw and plain askii text version of file format.
+Python in plain text version of file format.
 About file format:

 http://netpbm.sourceforge.net/doc/pbm.html